njRAT Malware (Remote-Access Trojan)

-To inject in your computer, a remote-access trojan uses .NET framework vulnerabilities.
-This framework is used by developers who use C#, Visual Basic and some other programming languages which require .NET presence for executing.
-Also, the programs that are created using the mentioned languages also require this framework to be installed.
+A remote-access trojan uses .NET framework vulnerabilities to inject into your computer.
+This framework is used by developers who use C#, Visual Basic, and other programming languages requiring .NET presence for execution.
+Also, the programs created using the mentioned languages require this framework to be installed.

-The ways of distributing the initial executable files of njRAT are very close to ones used by other trojan viruses, but with its own corrections.
-Besides the “classic” email spamming, njRAT may be also distributed via Discord spam spreading.
-An increased number of remote-access trojan injections, compared to other currently active trojans, is related to keygens or software for cracking the other programs.
-The share of malvertising left the same low (about 10% of total cases), likely because people stopped believing in ads like “UPDATE YOUR FLASH PLAYER(Chrome, Internet Explorer, Opera, etc) NOW”.
+The ways of distributing the initial executable files of njRAT are very close to the ones used by other trojan viruses but with their corrections.
+Besides the “classic” email spamming, njRAT may also be distributed via Discord spam spreading.
+Compared to other currently active trojans, an increased number of remote-access trojan injections is related to keygens or software for cracking the other programs.
+The share of malvertising left the same low (about 10% of total cases), likely because people stopped believing in ads like “UPDATE YOUR FLASH PLAYER(Chrome, Internet Explorer, Opera, etc.) NOW”.

 njRAT impact on the infected system